Seiberg-Witten and Gromov invariants for self-dual harmonic 2-forms: Review of gauge theory

-The previous sections concerned the setup of Seiberg-Witten theory from the point of view of symplectic geometry, using Taubes' large perturbations.
-We now briefly review some relevant aspects of Seiberg-Witten theory from the point of view of Kronheimer-Mrowka's monopole Floer homology.
+The previous sections concerned the setup of Seiberg--Witten theory from the point of view of symplectic geometry, using Taubes' large perturbations.
+We now briefly review some relevant aspects of Seiberg--Witten theory from the point of view of Kronheimer--Mrowka's monopole Floer homology, following closely the notations from \cite{KM:book} and deferring to \cite{KM:book} for their precise definitions.